Book Review: Before I Let You Go

 Book Summary:

 Dr. Lexie Vidler gets a 2 a.m. call from her sister Annie.
-Annie, a longtime drug addict, always calls Lexie to bail her out of trouble.
+Annie, a longtime substance abuser, always calls Lexie to bail her out of trouble.

 Once she’s been admitted, Annie is charged with endangering her unborn child because she failed the drug test.

-She delivers a baby girl she names Daisy, who must go through withdrawal due to her mother’s addiction.
+She delivers a baby girl, whom she names Daisy, who must go through withdrawal due to her mother’s addiction.

 But this time Lexie hopes Annie’s baby will be the reason Annie finally makes it.
 Meanwhile, little Daisy remains in Lexie’s custody.